Braxton Bragg: Mexican–American War

 An anecdote circulated about Gen. Taylor commanding, "A little more of the grape, Capt.
 Bragg," which caused him to redouble his efforts and save the day.
 The stories are probably apocryphal and, according to the diary of Ethan Allen Hitchcock, Taylor's Chief of Staff (and recent son-in-law) Maj.
 William Bliss confirmed that "the stories of the General in connection with Bragg are all false.
 He never said, 'A little more grape, Captain Bragg,' nor did he say, 'Major Bliss and I will support you.'"
 Nevertheless, Bragg returned to the United States as a popular hero.
 A northwestern outpost, Fort Bragg, California, was named in his honor.
 The citizens of Warrenton presented him with a ceremonial sword.
 Congressman David Outlaw wrote about the honor: "Col. Bragg having, no thanks to them, won for himself a brilliant reputation, is now the object of the most fulsome adulation.
 Those who formerly sneered at the Braggs as plebeians, as unfit associates for them, they are glad to honor.
 With what scorn must Col. Bragg, in his secret heart regard them."
 Bragg traveled to New York, Washington, Mobile, and New Orleans, and in each place, he was honored.

 On December 31, 1855, Bragg submitted his resignation from the Army, which became effective on January 3, 1856.
 He and his wife purchased a sugar plantation of 1600 acres 3 mi north of Thibodaux, Louisiana.
-Never one to oppose slavery in concept—his father and wife were enslavers—he used 105 enslaved Africans on his property.
+Never one to oppose slavery in concept—his father and wife were slave owners—he used 105 enslaved African-Americans on his property.
 He continued to uphold his reputation as a stern disciplinarian and an advocate of military efficiency.
 His methods resulted in almost immediate profitability, despite a large mortgage on the property.
 He became active in local politics and was elected to the Board of Public Works in 1860.
 Throughout the 1850s, Bragg had been disturbed by the accelerating sectional crisis.
 He opposed the concept of secession, believing that no majority could set aside a written constitution in a republic, but this belief would soon be tested.